PoisonIsBestType/BlackLotus/README.md

 -  yellowish/greenish dim white tones for foreground
 -  dim or bright blue and purple options for accent color

-All colors were picked from the artwork directly.
-With just a few exceptions to build a cohesive palette.
+All colors were picked from the artwork directly, with just a few exceptions to build a cohesive palette.

 ![](./palette.png)
 ![](./supplementary_palette.png)